 Symptoms of diabetic retinopathy and its complications may include:

 - Blurry or distorted vision caused by high glucose levels

-- Difficulty reading
+- Difficulty reading and other close work

 - Eye pain